Discipline Specific Instruction

 Contact your subject librarian for advice on integrating information literacy skills into your assignments, strategies for getting students to use better resources, and for in-person or online instruction for your classes.

 The CWU Libraries is here for your Canvas instruction needs.
 Talk with your subject librarian to develop course-specific modules and embed research support into your course.
-Faculty can also choose from a selection of our pre-built modules available in Canvas Commons, including:
+Faculty can also choose from a selection of our pre-built modules available in Canvas Commons.
+Search for any of these titles to add them to your class:

 Explore our research guides highlighting titles, collections, tips, and resources for specific subjects and courses.
 Talk with your subject librarian if you’re interested in seeing a research guide for your class.